Main Project Image

 Context

-SplitEV is a Techstars-backed EV charging startup making EV charging accessible by letting hosts generate income from private chargers and letting drivers book safe, reliable, and nearby chargers.
+SplitEV is a Techstars-backed startup making EV charging accessible by letting hosts generate income from private chargers and letting drivers book safe, reliable, and nearby chargers.
 As the company refined its business model and began preparing for real driver and host pilots, the founder brought me on as a fractional product design partner to establish the core product experience from the ground up.

-SplitEV is a Techstars-backed EV charging startup making EV charging accessible by letting hosts generate income from private chargers and letting drivers book safe, reliable, and nearby chargers.
+SplitEV is a Techstars-backed startup making EV charging accessible by letting hosts generate income from private chargers and letting drivers book safe, reliable, and nearby chargers.
 As the company refined its business model and began preparing for real driver and host pilots, the founder brought me on as a fractional product design partner to establish the core product experience from the ground up.

 IMPACT

-Outcomes (Shipped 2026)
+Outcomes (Shipping 2026)

-Outcomes (Shipped 2026)
+Outcomes (Shipping 2026)

 What we achieved: